-If you want the short version of this review, Sage Oracle Touch is probably the best coffee machine you can buy for domestic use, and certainly the best bean to cup.
+If you want the short version of this review, Sage Oracle Touch is probably the best coffee maker you can buy for domestic use, and certainly the best bean to cup.
 The longer version now follows.

 There are numerous ways to brew a coffee but, for true aficionados, using the Best espresso machine the most satisfying way to enjoy the fruits of the humble bean.
 But which type of espresso extraction is best for you?
 A decent quality manual espresso machine will certainly do the job well but they’re not always consistent and the whole process of grinding the beans and spooning the results into the portafilter is messy and labour intensive.

 One very popular alternative is the capsule-based espresso machine.
 These machines are the easiest of all to use – just drop a pod in the chamber and press a button – and most of them produce very consistent results that are surprisingly rich in flavour and with excellent crema (the creamy caramel-coloured topping on every good espresso).

 However, in between these two extremes of convenience (or lack of it) are the Best bean-to-cup method.
 While not as practical or as tidy as a capsule-based model, bean-to-cup machines definitely take the general palaver of preparing espresso out of the equation.
 You simply pre-load a hopper with beans, select your style of brew (espresso, latte, etc) and a minute or two later a single shot espresso (or whatever you’ve requested) is delivered to you on a tray by a tall, handsome Italian gentleman (well maybe not that last bit).

 Sage has proved time and again that it’s one of the best small appliance manufacturers on the shop floor.
 And while Sage is no longer affiliated with slap-head cooking scientist Heston Blumenthal, its gear still has a very high-end and high-tech air and serves up great results.
 This gargantuan fully automatic espresso maker is a prime, albeit pricy, example of the type of design and workmanship they put into their products.

 Sage Oracle Touch: design and features